 Her dress available here.

-The Prettiest Wisteria around DC
+The Prettiest Wisteria around Washington DC, Maryland, and Virginia

 The wisteria in Georgetown and the National Museum of American History tends to start blooming around mid-April.

 At Brookside the wisteria will start blooming the last week of April through the first or second week of May.

 Dumbarton Oak’s wisteria also blooms around the last week of April through the first week of May.

 The National Arboretum also has some lovely wisteria that’s in full bloom as of April 16, 2023.